overture-stack/website/markdown/documentation/stage/installation/installation.md

 title: Installation
 ---

-To install the DMS-UI follow these steps.
+To install Stage follow these steps.

 1. **Clone the repository:** Clone the repository to your machine